WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Background and Related Work

 As training proceeds, the model must maintain its performance on all relations encountered so far, represented as $\widehat{\mathcal{R}}_t=\bigcup_{i=1}^t \mathcal{R}_i$.
-A primary challenge under these constraints is \emph{catastrophic forgetting}, wherein performance on earlier tasks deteriorates as the model adapts to new tasks. \citep{mccloskey1989catastrophic, nguyen2019toward}.
+A primary challenge under these constraints is \emph{catastrophic forgetting}, wherein performance on earlier tasks deteriorates as the model adapts to new ones \citep{mccloskey1989catastrophic, nguyen2019toward}.
 Many strategies have been explored to address this challenge.
-For instance, EA-EMR \citep{wang2019sentence} introduces a technique that combines memory replay and embedding alignment to alleviate catastrophic forgetting.
+For instance, EA-EMR \citep{wang2019sentence} combines memory replay and embedding alignment to alleviate catastrophic forgetting.
 RP-CRE \citep{cui2021refining} employs a memory network to refine sample embeddings with relation prototypes.
 Similarly, CRE-DAS \citep{zhao2023improving} introduces memory-insensitive relation prototypes and memory augmentation to mitigate overfitting.
-CDec+ACA \citep{xia2023enhancing} proposes a classifier decomposition framework to address representation biases by promoting robust representation learning while preserving previously acquired knowledge.
-CREST \citep{le2024continual} approaches the problem by training multiple objectives through sequential multi-task learning.
-However, \emph{most existing approaches for CRE rely on the use of a memory buffer to store samples of previously encountered relations}, which raises critical concerns regarding both memory overhead and privacy (see Figure~\ref{fig:l2p}, left).
+CDec+ACA \citep{xia2023enhancing} proposes a classifier decomposition framework to address representation biases by learning robust representations while preserving previously acquired knowledge.
+However, \emph{most existing approaches for CRE rely on a memory buffer to store samples of previously encountered relations}, which raises critical concerns regarding memory overhead and privacy (see Figure~\ref{fig:l2p}, left).

 Recently, \citet{kim2022theoretical} presented a theoretical framework that decomposes the continual learning objective into more tractable components, offering a structured approach to mitigate catastrophic forgetting.
 Specifically, given a sample $(\xbm, y)$ at test time with $y \in \mathcal{R}_t$, the model predicts the relation of this sample as $\hat{y}$.
 The probability of predicting the correct label, $\Pbb\left(\hat{y} = y \ | \ \xbm\right)$, is then factorized into two components: \emph{within-task prediction} (WTP) and \emph{task-identity inference} (TII), as follows: